 Safari tour companies

-Our guide from Kilimanjaro booked our tour with Tanzania Wildlife Safaris and he turned out to be very knowledgable but it is worth doing your research to ensure you get the full experience with snippets of information about the crater and the wildlife.
+Our guide from Kilimanjaro booked our tour with Tanzania Wildlife Safaris and he turned out to be very knowledgeable but it is worth doing your research to ensure you get the full experience with snippets of information about the crater and the wildlife.
 Here’s a comprehensive list of the best Ngorongoro safari tour companies with reviews.

-How much does Ngorongoro safari cost
+How much does the Ngorongoro safari cost?

 I have a Sony A6300 mirrorless camera and bought a 50-200mm zoom lens to ensure I could capture these beautiful creatures – not long enough to catch the Black Rhino though.
-This Big Wild World was better equipped, check out her Olympus OMD EM-10 gear list, tips of preparing as well as her stunning shots!
+This Big Wild World was better equipped, check out her Olympus OMD EM-10 gear list, tips for preparing as well as her stunning shots!
 Your guide should have super zoom binoculars too!

 Where to stay in Arusha

-Sinzia Villas boasts a garden, sun terrace and a shared lounge, it is situated in Arusha, 50 km from Olpopongi – Masai Cultural Village & Museum.
+Sinzia Villas boasts a garden, sun terrace, and a shared lounge, it is situated in Arusha, 50 km from Olpopongi – Masai Cultural Village & Museum.

 Siret Hostel offers amenities including a garden and a terrace.
 Popular points of interest around the property include Old German Boma and AICC Club – Nyama Choma.